The Barrier Islands of Georgia

 Nature is in charge here.
 Actually, nature is in charge everywhere but works on a timetable that few humans comprehend.

 It is incredibly different to sink your toes into the very fine sand of this beach pounded by eons of ocean waves compared to the coarse sand and broken shells pumped from the ocean floor to augment the typical ocean resort beach.
 In the island’s interior, rain-fed freshwater ponds are home to alligators.
 Unfortunately, or fortunately perhaps, I did not hear the ‘booming courtship rites of bull alligators’ described in the brochure.
-I did came across some (semi) wild turkeys and deer.
+I did come across some (semi) wild turkeys and deer.
 It reminded me that Benjamin Franklin advocated the Wild Turkey as America’s National Bird.
 The great man couldn’t be right on everything.

 There’s a herd of wild horses; the rangers at the dock warned that the stallions were frisky because some of the mares were in heat.
 Indeed, one of the stallions tried to mount a mare several times but was rejected, causing an eruption of giggles from numerous pre-teens visiting with their parents.